Khaghshenas/qa-bert-squad/README.md

 | What does CPU stand for? | The CPU (Central Processing Unit) is the brain of a computer. | Central Processing Unit |

 ---
+## Evaluation

+EM and F1 scores on the subset (40k training / 4000 validation examples):
+- EM ~63.20%
+- F1 ~74.38%

+> Note: Full training on GPU is expected to achieve higher scores.
+---
 ## Project Structure

 ```text